sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/AppLibrary/Set-AppLibLibraryMetadata.md

                     property                                  value
 ```
 #### Description
-Add metadata with a name of 'property' and a value of 'value' to the Library with the Uid 1.
+Add metadata with a name of 'property' and a value of 'value' to the Library with the identifier '4CECC26E-48E1-423F-A1F0-2A06DDD0805C'.